Akuli/odotdot/docs/builtins.md

   scope that the code is running in.

 Methods:
-- `block::run scope;` runs the AST statements in the scope passed to this function.
+- `block.run scope;` runs the AST statements in the scope passed to this function.
 This method does nothing with `definition_scope`.

 ### Scopes